Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 • Rotate secrets regularly to limit exposure.

-• In Swarm, rotation is typically:
+• In Swarm, rotation typically looks like:

-1. Create a new secret (versioned name).
+1. Create a new secret (with a versioned name).

 2. Update the service to add the new secret and switch the app to it.